Motion-Aware Transformer for Multi-Object Tracking: Experiments

 \subsection{Ablation Study}

-\textbf{MAT} is a novel module designed to replace the QIM~\citet{zeng2022motr} module used in MOTR and MOTRv2.
-Unlike QIM, MAT leverages additional input from the Transformer Encoder and applies direct supervision to the predicted trajectories.
-To minimize the risk of overfitting, all ablation studies are conducted on the DanceTrack dataset, as it provides extensive training data and highly challenging association scenarios that clearly demonstrate the effectiveness of our method.
+Unlike QIM, \textbf{MAT} leverages additional input from the Transformer Encoder and applies direct supervision to the predicted trajectories.
+We conduct ablation studies on the DanceTrack dataset, as it provides extensive training data and highly challenging association scenarios that clearly demonstrate the effectiveness of our method.
 The ablation results are summarized in Table~\ref{tab:ablation_study_comp}.
 Baseline improvements alone already increase HOTA by 4.6 points compared to MOTR.
 When replacing QIM with the proposed MAT module (with one Decoder layer), we achieve consistent and substantial improvements across all evaluation metrics.
 Specifically, compared to MOTR, HOTA improves by 9.4 points and MOTA by 6.7 points.
 Detection accuracy (DetA) increases modestly by 3.6 points, while the association metrics (AssA and IDF1) improve significantly, by 12.5 and 14.9 points, respectively.
 Because MOT performance is particularly sensitive to association quality, these results underscore the importance of MAT in enhancing tracking stability.

-Since MAT predicts future positions in advance, it shares some conceptual similarity with the Kalman Filter~\citep{welch1995kalman} (KLF), a classic prediction mechanism used in traditional tracking-by-detection methods.
+Since MAT predicts future positions in advance, it shares some conceptual similarity with the Kalman Filter~\cite{welch1995kalman} (KLF), a classic prediction mechanism used in traditional tracking-by-detection methods.
 We therefore include KLF as a baseline in Table~\ref{tab:ablation_study_decoders}.
 The results indicate that while association accuracy (AssA) increases whenever a prediction mechanism is applied, detection accuracy (DetA) drops sharply when using KLF, indicating that its poor prediction quality prevents high-quality detections from being matched.
 This shows that KLF's prediction accuracy is insufficient for end-to-end MOT.
 The same limitation has long been observed in tracking-by-detection pipelines: their methods typically achieve higher detection accuracy, but the low-quality predictions from KLF often prevent high-quality detections from being matched during association, ultimately degrading performance.
 In end-to-end methods, this issue is further magnified - poor predictions from KLF directly propagate into the Transformer Decoder, causing a substantial decline in detection accuracy.

 We conclude that a linear predictor such as KLF is not suitable for end-to-end architectures, where a learnable predictor capable of being optimized over full trajectories is far more effective.
 Unlike the Kalman Filter, which is a fixed linear predictor external to the model, MAT learns motion representations jointly with detection in an end-to-end manner.
 Crucially, it operates directly on Transformer queries, enabling simultaneous optimization of both features and positional embeddings, which classical filters cannot provide.